Superhero fiction: Death

 Death in superhero fiction is rarely permanent, as characters who die are often brought back to life through supernatural means or via retcons (retroactive changes to the continuity), the alteration of previously established facts in the continuity of a fictional work.
 Fans have termed the practice of bringing back dead characters "comic book death".

 Another common trait of superhero fiction is the killing off of a superhero's significant other by a supervillain to advance the plot.
 Comic book writer Gail Simone has coined the term "Women in Refrigerators" (named after an incident in Green Lantern #54 where Kyle Rayner's girlfriend Alex DeWitt is murdered by the supervillain Major Force and stuffed into Rayner's refrigerator) to refer to this practice.

 Continuity

 Many works of superhero fiction occur in a shared fictional universe, sometimes (as in the cases of the DC and Marvel Universes) establishing a fictional continuity of thousands of works spread over many decades.

 Changes to continuity are also common, ranging from small changes to established continuity, commonly called retcons, to full reboots, erasing all previous continuity.

-It is also common for stories works of superhero fiction to contain established characters and setting while occurring outside of the main canon for those characters.
+It is also common for works of superhero fiction to contain established characters and setting while occurring outside of the main canon for those characters.